DeathHunterX/zenith-productivity-hub/README.md

 ### Install Dependencies

+Zenith provides unified scripts for running each part of the monorepo.
 You don’t need to manually cd into each folder — everything is handled by the helper scripts defined in package.json.

+The commands adapt to your package manager:

+- npm → `npm run setup:client`
+- yarn → `yarn setup:client`
+- pnpm → `pnpm setup:client`
+- bun → `bun run setup:client`

 ```bash
 # Install client dependencies (Next.js)